factcast/factcast/factcast-schema-registry-cli/README.md

 Logging
 -------
 The default application log level is _info_.
-To change the log level use the `log.level` property.
+More application details are available on _trace_ level.
+To change the log level use the `log.level` property as follows:

-Example:
 ```
-java -Dlog.level=debug -jar fc-schema-cli.jar validate
+java -Dlog.level=trace -jar fc-schema-cli.jar validate
 ```